Industry

 What manufacturing can learn from IT DevOps success

 What is the secret to IT developers’ more prolific and efficient work?
-Some of the progress can be tied to the rise of DevOps, a methodology that closely aligns development, quality assurance, and operations teams to ensure faster innovation and delivery of applications and services.
-While software organizations are still evolving their DevOps practices, the benefits are clear: improvements to time to market, customer experience, operational efficiency, even business growth—the latter by as much as 63%, according to one study conducted by Coleman Parkes Research for CA Technologies.
+Much of the progress can be tied to the rise of DevOps, a methodology that removes silos by closely aligning development, quality assurance, and operations teams to innovate, execute, and deliver faster.
+While software organizations are still evolving their DevOps practices, the benefits are clear: improvements in time to market, customer experience, operational efficiency, and business growth.
+This results in an exponential impact across the organization.

-A Harvard Business Review Analytic Services survey found that organizations leveraging DevOps saw such benefits as enhanced productivity (67%), innovation (66%), and product service quality (64%).
-Respondents to the 2020 Atlassian DevOps Trends Survey confirmed DevOps practices are elevating IT’s game, helping to produce better deliverables (61%) much faster—nearly half of those participating in the research cited DevOps as essential for pushing code to market faster and for improving deployment frequency.
+DevOps practices are elevating IT’s game, helping to produce better deliverables much faster— DevOps is essential for pushing code to market faster and for improving deployment frequency.
 With DevOps practices unlocking such productivity advantages for IT, it only makes sense that tying the approach to Operational Technology (OT) code development can deliver similar benefits.

-There isn’t a 1:1 mapping between IT and OT processes, and manufacturing and controls engineers do face more logistical obstacles when it comes to software development and maintenance.
-Yet manufacturers, which have been slower to transform coding practices compared to IT, can draw on certain DevOps principles to drive productivity advances that go beyond more efficient code.
+Operational Technology (OT) departments, who have generally been slower to transform coding practices compared to IT, can draw on certain DevOps principles to drive productivity advances that go beyond more efficient code.
 Among key takeaways:

 • Increased collaboration.
 Automation initiatives are notorious for silos—pockets of systems focused on a specific task or manufacturing role, yet lacking visibility into other systems and data.
 By borrowing DevOps practices such as systems thinking and shared goals along with modern tools such as Git-based source control, automation and controls engineers can break down barriers and drive seamless collaboration across disparate teams.
 This facilitates more timely system updates and can help optimize production cycles.